A/Prof TIM BALL

 A/Prof Tim Ball earned a PhD in Bio-Sciences from Stanford in 1988.
 His doctoral thesis resulted in a simple and useful mathematical description of stomatal conductance (the Ball-Berry Model).
 This model continues to be a vital component of virtually all models that link weather and climate to biogeochemical processes.

 Tim was a professor in the Biological Science Center at the Desert Research Institute and also in the Biochemistry Department at the University of Nevada, Reno from 1988 to 2000.

-He was also the Principle Investigator of a US$6M research project entitled “The Effects of CO2 on Forests” funded by the Electric Power Research Institute and the US DOE.
+He was also the Principle Investigator of a US$6M research project titled, “The Effects of CO2 on Forests”, funded by the Electric Power Research Institute and the US DOE.
 Tim is an author of more than 50 scientific publications.